snehamalakar2000/Stock-Market-Regime-Detection/README.md

 # Stock-Market-Regime-Detection for NASDAQ and S&P 500

 Applied the Hidden Markov Model (using GaussianHMM) to the following datasets using python libraries: Pandas, Numpy and Plotly.
+(CLICK ON LINK TO SEE RESULT GRAPHS)
-- Daily asset price data for S&P 500
+- Daily asset price data for S&P 500 (https://colab.research.google.com/drive/1zjNFSlmxPQgcOWtwkANo1ggCrBlT2EZb?usp=sharing)
-- Daily asset price data for NASDAQ
+- Daily asset price data for NASDAQ (https://colab.research.google.com/drive/1mklhXK-TLIqZR1qc1xXmvPgRUj6DqBEK?usp=sharing)

 Methodology:
 - The adjusted closing price moving average of 7 days was calculated and based on that, the adjusted closing price log return was determined.